cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 virtual-real communication are relatively easy to achieve.
-On the other hand, there are various different types of network elements and topologies in the network field; and the network size is characterized by the number of nodes and links in it but the network size growth pace can not meet the service needs, especially in the deployment of end to end service which spans across multiple administrative domains.
+On the other hand, there are various different types of network elements and topologies in the network field; and the network size is characterized by the number of nodes and links in it but the network size growth pace cannot meet the service needs, especially in the deployment of end-to-end service which spans across multiple administrative domains.
 So, the construction of a Network Digital Twin system needs to consider the following major challenges: